andrasq/node-docs/promises-guide.md

 Creates a new promise initialized to value, equivalent to `new Promise(function(resolve, reject) { resolve(value); })`.
-The returned promise may be `pending`, `resolved` or `settled` (`fulfilled`).
+The returned promise may be pending but `resolved` (value was a pending promise), `settled fulfilled` (value was a constant or a fulfilled promise), or `settled rejected` (value was a rejected promise).

 ### P.reject( reason )

 Creates a new promise already rejected with reason, equivalent to `new Promise(function(resolve, reject) { reject(reason); })`.
 The returned promise is `settled` (`rejected`).
+Note that `reject()` always rejects:  if rejected with a fulfilled promise, the promise object will be the rejection reason.

 ### promise.then( resolveHandler, rejectHandler )

 Creates a new promise that will fulfill with the value returned by the handler function.
-The handler is called once the thenable promise settles, until then the new promise remains `pending`.
-The handler is called as a function, from the system call stack.
-If the thenable promise fulfilled with value, `resolveHandler(value)` is called; if the thenable rejected with a reson, `rejectHandler(reason)` is called.
-In both cases, the new promise will fulfill / resolve with the return value of the handler function (including undefined).
-The new promise is always _fulfilled_, even when the thenable promise rejects; the only time the new promise rejects is if the handler throws.
-If the handler throws (`resolveHandler` or `rejectHandler`, whichever was called), the new promise rejects with the thrown value as the reason.
+The handler is called when the thenable promise settles, until then the new promise remains `pending`.
+The handler is called as a function (`this` unset), from the system (not application) call stack.

+If the thenable promise fulfills with a value, `resolveHandler(value)` is called;
+if the thenable rejects with a reson, `rejectHandler(reason)` is called.
+In both cases, the new promise will fulfill / resolve with the value (even `undefined`) returned by the handler function.
+If the appropriate handler was not specified (or was not a function), the new promise takes on the state and value/reason of the thenable promise.

+Caution: the new promise is always _fulfilled_, even when the thenable promise rejects; the only time the new promise rejects is if the handler throws.
+If the called handler throws, the thrown value will be the rejection reason.
+So for example, `Promise.reject("no").then(null, (e) => { return "yes" })` returns a promise fulfilled with "yes", and `Promise.resolve("yes").then((v) => { throw "no" })` return a promise rejected with "no".

 ### promise.catch( rejectHandler )

-Just like `promise.then` but with only the rejectHandler specified.
+Same as `promise.then(null, rejectHandler)`, `then` with only the rejectHandler specified.

 ## Thenables